sarthak-somani/profile-card/README.md

 2. Log in using your **LDAP ID** and password.
 3. Once logged in, create a folder named **`public_html`** by clicking the "+ New" button.
 4. Click to enter the **`public_html`** folder.
 5. Now, add your files.
 Click the "+ New" button followed by **"New document"**.
 Name it `index.html` and copy-paste your HTML code from the CodePen editor.
+Click the 'tick' on the top right to save your file!
 Do the same to create a `style.css` file as well.
 6. If you used a custom image, don't forget to upload that too!
 (Keep the file names consistent)

 ### The Big Reveal!